Tide turns for sulphur-rich oil in a sea of light crude

 "The Saudis should be happier than Nigerians but a price below $60 per barrel is still a headache," he said.

 Benchmark Brent crude was below $48 a barrel on Thursday.
-[O/R]

 Reporting by Libby George and Amanda Cooper; additional reporting by Florence Tan in Singapore and Julia Payne in London; editing by Susan Thomas